Skip to main content

 Rate limits

-Standard rate limits apply (10 requests/second, 60 requests/minute).
-Strategic partners may negotiate higher limits.
+Standard rate limits apply (10 requests/second, 60 requests/minute) per operator, shared with their other API usage.
+Strategic partners may negotiate independent higher limits for operators using their integration.
 Your integration must implement backoff when receiving 429 responses — see rate limiting.

 Idempotency